delphicventurescode/PACOSPERANTO1__pacosperanto_repo__public/D1__nurseryRhymesInTheConLang/README.md

-# nursery Rhymes in the ConLang.
+# Nursery Rhymes in the ConLang.

 It is very easy to construct nursery rhymes in Pacosperanto.